 - Talent Acquisition Specialist vs. Headhunter

-So do keep an eye out for fancy names which companies use to embellish job descriptions and make boring work seem fun.
+Be wary of fancy names which companies use to embellish job descriptions and make boring work seem fun.
 Instead, look for work you’ll actually enjoy and worry about the salary and status second.

 Also, there is no point in sacrificing your happiness for a job you loathe, or postponing the life you want to live until retirement.
 You are much better off as a happy employee with a lower salary than being disgruntled and only playing the game for the money.